Tag - #spain 19 posts

 When Spanish head went a#se over t#t!

 It’s nice just to be left to get on with it!
-More often than not I usually get left alone to get on with teaching my classes without being disturbed or ‘spied’ on as we were in my last school.
+More often than not I usually get left alone to get on with teaching my classes without being disturbed.
+Or ‘spied’ on as we were in my last school.
 Back in England, there was a time before I left when we were told to

 Spanish parents’ meetings…